tylercamp/palcalc/PalCalc.Solver/README.md

 calculates inheritance probability, and emits promising candidates.

 Workers apply a quick pre-filter to reduce obviously unhelpful candidates.
 The frontier later applies the complete ordered simplification rules.
-Object pools remain worker-local because profiling showed that allocations and shared-pool contention added substantial overhead in this path.

 ### Candidate simplification

 `DefaultCandidateSelectionPolicy` coordinates:

-- effective-property grouping;
+- effective-property grouping
-- the worker-side quick pre-filter;
+- the worker-side quick pre-filter
-- the full simplification pass;
+- the full simplification pass
-- the order in which retained candidates are bred;
+- the order in which retained candidates are bred
-- grouping completed results with the same breeding effort.

 Lower breeding effort is a guaranteed improvement and can immediately mark matching frontier candidates as outdated.
 Better cost or IVs make a candidate